 It was March 1977 when Alice Cooper, the architect of shock-rock, undertook his first ever concert tour of New Zealand – and broke attendance records.
 40 years on and this revered entertainer continues to surprise and exude danger at every turn, thrilling audiences globally!

-Fans will be delighted to hear that Alice Cooper will return to our shores this October for two New Zealand shows as part of his ‘Spend The Night With Alice Cooper’ World Tour.
+Fans will be delighted to hear that Alice Cooper will return to NZ & Australian shores this October for the World Tour.
 In what is sure to be rock event of the year, Alice will be joined by the original KISS “Spaceman” Ace Frehley, as Very Special Guest.
 The pairing of Alice and Ace brings together these highly respected icons of rock and roll!

-The two New Zealand shows, Friday October 27 at Auckland’s Trusts Stadium and Saturday October 28 at TSB Bank Arena Wellington, will showcase an immense body of work across the catalogues of both artists.
+The tour will showcase an immense body of work across the catalogues of both artists.

 Alice Cooper pioneered a grandly theatrical brand of hard rock that was designed to shock.
 Drawing equally from horror movies, vaudeville, and garage rock, the group created a stage show that featured electric chairs, guillotines, fake blood and boa constrictors.
 He continues to tour regularly, performing shows worldwide with the dark and horror-themed theatrics that he’s best known for.